fxgsell/GG-Config-Tool/README.md

 # Jetson Configuration Utility

+## Prerequists

+Install the device with JetPack 3.2 and log-in as *nvidia*.
+Make sure to uncheck OpenCV from the configuration.

+![Jetson configuration][screenshot]

+[screenshot]: ./static/images/jetson_config.png "Jetson configuration"

 ## Installation

 The agent stays running all the time and waits for the Vol+ button to be double-pressed.